BHSAI/BRILIA/README.md

 5) BRILIA should create a new folder called BRILIAvXX and save the output results in tabulated format.

-The program is distributed under the GNU General Public License.
+The program is distributed under the GNU General Public License [http://www.gnu.org/licenses/gpl.html].